 Check!
 Our live web page is right on the money!

 Making other apples-to-apples comparisons, however, proved to be a lot trickier for many reasons.
 First, the time period reported was different; CBRE’s report covered 12 months of AirDNA data beginning July 1, 2015, while Airbnb’s report began October 1, 2015.
 Airbnb also uses some interesting definitions to tell a story (in this case, the economic benefits Airbnb brings to the community) which is understandable, but it does make it challenging to find hard numbers to cross-reference.
-For example, we don’t see how many individual guests stay per Airbnb booking, but Airbnb often present statistics by guest.
+For example, we don’t see how many individual guests stay per Airbnb booking, but Airbnb often present statistics by guests.
 They also use terms like ‘Typical Host’, which likely does not include all hosts.
 Airbnb also tends to report median numbers, while we and CBRE use the more industry standard mean averages.

 Yet¬†some hard numbers come out that can’t be gamed.
 Like the number of “Hosts that have Hosted in the Last Year” and “Total Revenue to Hosts”.
 We took a look at those numbers and here are the results.